-The types of defects observed and described as varying in intensity from nil to very severe are shown in Fig. 4.
-Although the recommended ratio for running PUNB binders varies between a 55:45 to 60:40 ratio, in actual practice, extreme ratios favoring excess Part II or polyisocyanate are often encountered.
+Although the recommended ratio for running PUN binders varies between a 55:45 to 60:40 ratio, in actual practice, extreme ratios favoring excess Part II or polyisocyanate are often encountered.
 Such problems often arise from worn or defective binder pumps, air in binder lines, changes in binder viscosity from temperature, inefficient mixing, and numerous other less incidental, but often overlooked sources.
-For example, in the early 1970s, it was not unusual for foundries to run binder ratios favoring excess polyisocyanates to facilitate the stripping of difficult cores or to increase fully cured core strengths.
+For example, in the early 1970's, it was not unusual to foundries to run binder ratios favoring excess polyisocyanates to facilitate the stripping of difficult cores or to increase fully cured core strengths.

 New resin formulations (1998 versions) showed very little difference in casting performance compared to 1974 versions.
 Binder ratios in which unbalanced ratios of 60:40 were employed produced sound castings.
-Unbalanced binder ratios favoring excess Part II or the isocyanate component, once again, were very susceptible to severe subsurface porosity.
+Unbalanced binder ratios favoring excess Part II or the isocyanate component once again were very susceptible to severe subsurface porosity.